- In the Tower: Philip Guston

 - January 15, 2009 – January 3, 2010

 This exhibition is no longer on view at the National Gallery.

-Overview: 9 paintings and 8 prints created by American artist Philip Guston between 1948 and 1980 were presented in this installation.
-Of the works, 14 were drawn from the Gallery's collection, including gifts from Edward R. Broida and Musa Guston, the artist's widow.
-The installation was supplemented by 3 works on loan from public and private collections.
+Overview: 10 paintings and more than one dozen works on paper created by American artist Philip Guston between 1948 and 1980 were presented in this installation.
+The majority of the works were drawn from the Gallery's collection, including gifts from Edward R. Broida and Musa Guston, the artist's widow.
+The installation was supplemented by three works on loan from public and private collections.
 This was the first in a new series of focus exhibitions on developments in art since the 1970s to be shown in the East Building Tower Gallery.
-Henri Matisse's cutouts, which were long displayed there, were moved to the Concourse prior to the exhibition opening
+Henri Matisse's cutouts, which were long displayed there, were moved to the Concourse prior to the exhibition opening.

-A 6-minute film about Guston and his work, created by the department of exhibition programs, was shown in the installation.
+A six-minute film about Guston and his work, created by the department of exhibition programs, was shown in the installation.

 Organization: The exhibition was organized by the National Gallery of Art, Washington.
 Harry Cooper, of the department of modern and contemporary art, was curator.